DedUndead/PSoC-Terrarium/README.md

 ### Device time tracking
 To make time tracking more accurate, device could be synced with the real-time servers or use external RTC.<br>
 However, it poses redesign issues regarding date and time user configuration.
 Perhaps, if those options should be kept, usage of standard libraries and hardware timers is sufficient.

+### Moisture sensor calibration function
+Calibration function could be implemented to speed up the process of environment set up.
+It may happen, that re-calibration is required after a certain time of using the device.
+Calibration function could be implemented as a part of user interface (CALIB <SENSOR_NAME>).

 # Credit